adatamonk/gcamxml/README.md

 # gcamxml
 A guide to import custom XML settings into google camera ports

+Config files are stored in the /GCam/Configs/ directory.
+This folder needs to be created manually using a file manager or automatically by exporting your config (use the option in settings menu).
+Config files use the .xml extension.

 1. Get the latest gcam build:
 https://www.celsoazevedo.com/files/android/google-camera/dev-arnova8G2/